Marco Ballotta: Early years

 Born in Casalecchio di Reno, Emilia Romagna, Ballotta emerged through Bologna's youth system before starting out as a senior with hometown club Boca San Lazzaro.
 In the 1984 summer he joined Modena, where he remained for the next six years.
 In January 1991 he transferred to Cesena, but only stayed for six months before being purchased by Parma also in Serie A.

 Ballotta was in top form during 1992–93, as Parma won the UEFA Cup Winners' Cup and finished third in the league.
 However, his momentum did not continue into the next season and he only made three league appearances.
-He did start both legs in the team's 2–1 aggregate win over A.C.
-Milan in the UEFA Super Cup, but was benched in favor of Luca Bucci for the 1993–94 Cup Winners' Cup, as Parma reached the final for the second consecutive year, only to be defeated by Arsenal.
+He did start both legs in the team's 2–1 aggregate win over AC Milan in the UEFA Super Cup, but was benched in favor of Luca Bucci for the 1993–94 Cup Winners' Cup, as Parma reached the final for the second consecutive year, only to be defeated by Arsenal.

 Rise to success

 Ballotta signed with Brescia in 1994, being relegated in his sole season.
 He then spent the following campaign in Serie B with Reggiana, achieving promotion at the first attempt.
 After being immediately relegated, he left for Lazio for 1997–98, initially as third-choice.

-After three seasons with the Biancocelesti, Ballotta enjoyed a brief stint with Inter Milan, who acquired the player as part of Angelo Peruzzi's multi-billion lire move to Inter.
+After three seasons with the Biancocelesti, Ballotta enjoyed a brief stint with Inter Milan, who acquired the player as part of Angelo Peruzzi's multi-billion lire move to Lazio.
 Inter claimed the transfer fee for Ballotta and Peruzzi were 7 billion and 40 billion respectively (thus 33 billion plus Ballotta), while La Gazzetta dello Sport claimed the transfer fee of Peruzzi was 35 billion plus Ballotta.
 During this timeframe he was also loaned to Modena, helping them gain promotion to the top flight in 2002 and subsequently signing permanently for free.

 Ballotta remained at the Stadio Alberto Braglia until the club's relegation at the end of 2003–04, spending the following season with Treviso in the second tier.
 Despite a fourth-place finish, they were promoted in place of Genoa after the latter were demoted to Serie C1 following a match-fixing scandal, and he was once again back in the top level after rejoining Lazio as a replacement for Fabrizio Casazza as third goalkeeper.